ConciseCSS/concise.css/CONTRIBUTING.md

 Consistency is great, especially when writing code.
 Here we have a few simple guidelines to follow if you are going to be contributing to Concise.

+## Editorconfig

+Concise.CSS project has a `.editorconfig` file, you can install [Editorconfig](http://editorconfig.org/) plugin in your code editor and It will help You to keep your editor configured with our code style.

 ## HTML

 [Follow @mdo's Code Guide](http://codeguide.co/#html)